DrewWing/EDrewcatedGuesser/docs/Setup.md

  1) Set up the project to push its data to a Google Sheets spreadsheet.
 This requires creating a Google Cloud Service Worker using [these instructions](SetupGoogleSheets.md).
 Or, you could
  2) Set up the project to **not** push its data anywhere.
 You do this by setting `DISABLE_GOOGLE_API_CALLS=True` in the `.env` file you created.

-In the very near future, an option will be available to have a **local** spreadsheet (similar to the Google Sheets but without the Google Cloud mess, running locally on your computer).
+In the very near future, an option will be available to have a **local** excel spreadsheet (similar to the Google Sheets but without the Google Cloud mess).
 For now, you most likely want to choose option 1.
 I apologize in advance, it's kind of a pain.

 - - -
 <br>